MSW SPECIALIZATIONSocial Work in Health Care Specialization

 Students in the SWIHCS will work closely with the specialization director and their academic advisor to ensure that they choose courses of interest that meet both the specialization and degree requirements.
 At least one elective must be in the student’s area of concentration (clinical or macro).
 Clinical concentration students are required to take SWRK 7600: Mental Health Diagnostics.
 SWRK 7600: Mental Health Diagnostics does not count as an elective towards fulfilling the SWIHCS concentration.

-Sample Field Placements
+Sample Practicum Placements

-Students in the SWIHCS complete their advanced year field placement in a healthcare setting.
+Students in the SWIHCS complete their advanced year practicum placement in a healthcare setting.
 Examples of agencies in which SWIHCS students might be placed include, but are not limited to hospitals, community-based health services, education settings, health clinics, public health departments, home health care agencies, hospice settings, health policy organizations, nursing homes, rehabilitation centers, disability services, health law services, and youth health services.

 Declaration of Intent

-Submission of the Declaration of Intent does not guarantee a seat in the required or recommended for-credit courses, or a qualifying field placement.
+Submission of the Declaration of Intent does not guarantee a seat in the required or recommended for-credit courses, or a qualifying practicum placement.
 It is the student’s responsibility to register for and complete the requirements.
 If a student is not on track to complete the specialization requirements by the end of add/drop of their final fall semester, their Declaration of Intent will be voided.
 There is no penalty for not completing the specialization after submitting the Declaration of Intent.

 Contact Us